-5.4 Export of analysis results
+5.5 Export of analysis results

-Exporting the analysis results can be done anytime by pressing the "Export summary results" button in the left panel or the \searrow button in the toolbar.
-A set of summary files is then automatically created in the following folder: image folder\summary\.
+Exporting the analysis results can be done anytime by pressing the "Export summary results" button in the left panel or the 🗎 button in the toolbar.
+A set of summary files is then automatically created in the following folder: image folder\data-export\.

-- username_summary_analysismode_WholeImage.txt: this file summarises all annotations for all images (except images that are flagged as unusable).
-It also provides basic statistics based on the existing size measurements. - username_summary_analysismode_UsableArea.txt: this file summarises all annotations that are contained in the usable area of the images (except images that are flagged as unusable).
+- username\WholeImage\Abundances.txt: this file summarises all annotations for all images (except images that are flagged as unusable).
+It also provides basic statistics based on the existing size measurements. - username\UsableArea\Abundances.txt: this file summarises all annotations that are contained in the usable area of the images (except images that are flagged as unusable).
 If an image does not have a defined "usable area", then the entire image area is used in the calculations.
-This file also provides basic statistics based on the existing size measurements. - username_angles_analysismode_WholeImage.txt: this file summarises the orientation and direction of all size measurements for all images (except images that are flagged as unusable). - username_angles_analysismode_UsableArea.txt: this file summarises the orientation and direction of all size measurements that are contained in the usable area of the images (except images that are flagged as unusable).
-If an image does not have a defined "usable area", then the entire image area is used in the calculations.
+This file also provides basic statistics based on the existing size measurements. - username\WholeImage\Angles.txt: this file summarises the orientation and direction of all size measurements for all images (except images that are flagged as unusable). - username\UsableArea\Angles.txt: this file summarises the orientation and direction of all size measurements that are contained in the usable area of the images (except images that are flagged as unusable).
+If an image does not have a defined "usable area", then the entire image area is used in the calculations. - username\WholeImage\SizeDistribution\KeywordID.txt: this file lists all the size measurements (and related direction angles) that have been made for a particular keyword.
+There is one file per keyword (i.e. per taxa).
+These files can be used for size distribution analyses. - username\UsableArea\SizeDistribution\KeywordID.txt: this file lists all the size measurements (and related direction angles) that have been made for a particular keyword within the usable area (measurements made on images that are flagged as unusable are ignored).
+If an image does not have a defined "usable area", then the entire image area is considered.
+These files can be used for size distribution analyses.